AletheiaWareLLC/authgo/README.md

 // In a test environment use an In-Memory Session Manager. sm := authgo.NewInMemorySessionManager()

-// In production implement the Session Manager interface that connects to your database. am := NewDatabaseSessionManager(db)
+// In production implement the Session Manager interface to connect to your database. am := NewDatabaseSessionManager(db)
 ```